Best Golf Balls for Amateurs

 If there’s a single piece of golf equipment that’s more important than any other, it’s the golf balls.
 You could have all nicest clubs in the world, perfectly tailored and fit to your game and swing speed but, if you’re playing the wrong piece golf balls, you’ll never realize the potential of all those nice clubs.
 Your scores will not be better and your game and performance will be same.

 When it comes to the choosing the best golf balls for your game, the obvious choice seems to be whatever the pros are playing.
 Maybe, it’s the Titleist ProV1 or ProV1X.
 Or the TaylorMade TP5, or Callaway Chrome Soft.
 It makes sense too.
 Those are the most expensive golf balls and the ones that the major manufacturers market the most.
 Also they are used on all major tournaments.

-The reality is that those premium balls aren’t always the best golf balls for amateur golfers with higher handicaps and slower swing speeds.
+The reality is that those premium balls aren’t always the best balls for golfers with higher handicaps and slower swing speeds.

 So, just how do you go about finding the best golf ball for your game?
 We’re here to answer all those questions and help you choose the best quality ball for your game so that you can have more fun, shoot lower scores and gain long distance.

 What to Consider When Buying a Golf Ball